astro-protocol/template-token-contract-ao/docs/Staying-Updated-With-the-Template.md

 - This method is just an example of how you can stay updated with the template (you are free to choose your own way)
 - This method assumes you have cloned the repo locally
 - This method assumes your mainline branch is `main`
-- This method assumes you have not split the `contract.lua` file into separate files
 - This method adds new remote address to your clone under the name `template`

 ## Steps